Mexico Make Statement Against Canada: Takeaways From El Tri's Biggest Win in Years

 Both strikers compliment each other well and as long as they stay in-form, there's no reason to have to pick one over the other in the lineup.
 Yes, sacrificing an extra body in midfield can have its downsides, but Mexico, a team that's struggled to score goals in big games in recent years can't take the risk of having one of their best players on the bench.

-There's still time for the pair to develop their chemistry together before the start of the 2026 FIFA World Cup, but there's no question, this is the way to go.
+There's still time for the pair to develop their chemistry further before the start of the 2026 FIFA World Cup, but there's no question, this is the way to go.

 Mexico Have Quietly Become a Very Good Defensive Team